The Big Read: How the Coyotes hope to grow the game in the Latino community

 The Sharks have built on their popular Los Tiburones Night (Spanish for The Sharks) where players wear a themed jersey for warm-ups which is re-designed by a local artist each year.
 There are giveaways, culturally appropriate foods and there is a Spanish-speaking audio team to call the game.

-Along the way, the Sharks, who sit in one of the most culturally diverse regions of the country, have learned some valuable lessons about catering to the Latinx market.
+Along the way, the Sharks, who sit in one of the most culturally diverse regions of the country, have learned some valuable lessons about catering to the Latino market.

 “Over the last three to four years of our new season tickets coming in, about 20 percent identify themselves with Hispanic orientation,” Sharks vice president of communications Scott Emmert said.
 “Does that audience want their broadcast in Spanish or do they prefer it in English?
 There are data that suggest that group does prefer English.